unchihugo/keylab/README.md

 ## keylab;

-Keylab is an open-source keyboard e-commerce platform built using Laravel, MariaDB, HTML, CSS and JavaScript.
+Keylab is an open-source keyboard e-commerce platform built using Tailwind, ReactJS and Go.
 This project was built by a group of 9 students as part of the Aston University Computer Science Team Project.

 ## Table of Contents